JeremySH/koi/README.md

 `:a` is the command you will be using the most.
 It's weirdly named so as not to conflict with other possible names, and has an "a" meaning "add function."

-The magic is that koi takes your last executed line from `history` and crams it inside a file wrapped up in a function.
-So **you cannot have "two liners", your command must exist on ONE (possibly huge) line**.
+The magic is that koi keeps track of your last executed command (with an event handler).
+When you use `:a`, this command is then wrapped in a function and saved as a file inside the current workspace.

 > For more help, type `koi help`, or if you're an avid reader: `koi man`.